Hog's Back: Geology

+Geography

 The Hog's Back has a minimum prominence (drop) of 55 metre, reaching 154 m above sea level, the 24th highest hill in Surrey.

 Along its course are half panoramas north and south separated by less than 100 m viewable from paths alongside the road which runs along the Hog's Back (the A31).

 The view north includes many towns and villages, including Woking, Ash and Aldershot which on a clear day reaches to London, as far as Canary Wharf, Tower 42, The Gherkin, Wembley Arch and Heathrow Airport.
 The view to the south is unspoilt and has been designated an area of outstanding natural beauty as well as a site of special scientific interest.
 These views extend to Hindhead and the Devil's Punchbowl.